 The reasons above speak for themselves!
-European formulas are simply better.
+European formula ingredients are simply better.
 The nutrient composition of European formulas is closer to breast milk and they exclude some ingredients, like corn syrup and guar gum, that just isn’t helpful in a baby’s first food.

-European formulas offer a wider variety of organic, nutritious options to meet the unique needs of your baby.
+European formulas offer a wider variety of organic, nutritious products to meet the unique needs of your baby.

 Deciding to use European formula is the easy part-- the hard part is selecting which one.